 Open Access (OA) is defined as the free, immediate, and online availability of research publications (e.g., books, article) or other research outputs (e.g., data).
 Supporters of OA state the open and unhindered availability of information will promote further research, encourage new creations, and improve lives.

 Why OA?
-According to open-access organization SPARC and its affiliates, the OA movement is a response to the discrepancy between how information is used, its availability, and its means of being distributed.
+According to open-access organization SPARC and its affiliates, the OA movement is a response to new ways information is used, its availability, and its means of being distributed.

 This business model was increasingly scrutinized during the COVID-19 pandemic.
-Much information needed to support new research to respond to the pandemic was initially subscription-based or behind paywalls until some publishers either temporarily lifted these, or made some research tied to COVID-19 openly available during the first year of the pandemic.
+A lot of the research needed to support new discoveries in response to the pandemic was subscription-based or behind paywalls until some publishers either temporarily lifted these, or made some research tied to COVID-19 openly available during the first year of the pandemic.

 SHB Online (2019).
 What is open access?
 [Video].
 YouTube. https://www.youtube.com/watch?v=Ne8kTJ0-fEM